 Hackers famously stole 850,000 Bitcoins worth around $450 million from the Mt.
 Gox exchange in 2013 and 2014 — and only about 200,000 of those Bitcoin were ever recovered.
 In 2018, CipherTrace found that cryptocurrency thefts reached $1.7 billion!
 About $950 million of those thefts came from cryptocurrency exchanges and infrastructure services such as wallets, which is up nearly 260 percent from $266 million in 2017.

-There are a couple ways to mitigate these risks without resorting to the use of impractical cold or paper wallets:
+There are a couple of ways to mitigate these risks without resorting to the use of impractical cold or paper wallets:

 - Use online wallets and exchanges that are insured and reputable.
 While cryptocurrencies aren’t covered by the FDIC, companies like Coinbase hold insurance policies designed to protect against these risks and take many precautions.